milankostak/Marker-detection-NN/YOLOv3/README.md

 I did a quick train on the VOC dataset.
 The params I used in my experiments are included under `misc/experiments_on_voc/` folder for your reference.
 The train dataset is the VOC 2007 + 2012 trainval set, and the test dataset is the VOC 2007 test set.

-Finally with the 416\*416 input image, I got a 87.54% test mAP (not using the 07 metric).
+Finally, with the 416\*416 input image, I got an 87.54% test mAP (not using the 07 metric).
 No hard-try fine-tuning.
 You should get the similar or better results.

 My pretrained weights on VOC dataset can be downloaded [here](https://drive.google.com/drive/folders/1ICKcJPozQOVRQnE1_vMn90nr7dejg0yW?usp=sharing).